meldstonerogers/cintel-04-local/README.md

 pip install websockets==10.4
 ```

-Once compelted, I was able to successfully run my Shiny app within a web browser with the initial code provided above.
+Once completed, I was able to successfully run my Shiny app within a web browser with the initial code provided above.

 ## Complete Your Project
 Save your project and push back to your repository.